 SECTION 7 SUMMARY AND FURTHER STUDY

 The fundamental objective of this project was to design a FPLG for a given nominal output power and voltage.
 Section 5.1 discusses the selection of FPLG parameters to achieve the same.
-Furthermore, a non-linear oscillator was used to generate piston trajectory.
+Furthermore, a non-linear oscillator was used to generate piston nominal trajectory.
 The nested loop control strategy to sustain the operation of FPLG was developed in section 4.4.
 A Simulink model was simulated to verify design and control algorithm and the results of the simulation were included in section 6.
 The controlled piston motion was as expected sinusoidal.

-The report discusses various configuration of linear motor in section 1.2.2.
+The report discusses various configuration of linear generator in section 1.2.2.
 The advantages and disadvantages of each configuration was briefly discussed.
 The current and force requirements often place significant constraints on linear machine design.
 High current values imply high current density.
 Typically, the current density of conductors at room temperature ranges from 4A/mm2 to 6A/mm2, for most common conductors this would lead to unreasonably high wire cross section of wire for peak current values.
 The LEM design and geometry must be able to support high force density.
 Furthermore, the motor geometry can affect the output power characteristics.
 Flux leakages can significantly alter the LEM performance.
-The determination of these physical parameters requires finite element analysis and experimentation.
+Accurate determination of these physical parameters requires finite element analysis and experimentation.

 Hysteresis and eddy current losses must also be analyzed to achieve efficient operations of FPLG.
 FPEs are not only employed in hybrid electric vehicles as range extenders but also to provide multifuel functionality.
 One area of study regarding FPE is variable compression ratio and ability to perform Homogeneous charge ignition (HCCI functionality).